velezj/family-rpg-1/march-2021/characters/molvat.md

 - Fighting dirty is winning.
 At the end, the one who's still alive is the strongest.

+- He rides a Giant Alligator as a steed, armored, with steel spikes connected over the claws and tail for greater intimidation.

 # Hooks

 - Molvat has been sent with a small unit to gather and train the local monster population within the Canjok Forest.
 He and three men are whittling down the monsters into an elite force.